Skip to main content

 Zero Liquid Discharge (ZLD) offers a way to address the increasing water shortage.
 This is a process in which water is used in the production process, then treated, recycled and returned to production.
 In the process, valuable substances such as salts can also be recovered.
 The result is a consistent closed-loop system that enables wastewater-free production.

 The approach of wastewater-free production was also the starting point for a joint cooperation between Evonik Catalysts and REMONDIS Aqua.
 Together, they commissioned a Zero Liquid Discharge (ZLD) plant in Dombivli, India.
 REMONDIS Aqua is supporting the chemical producer in the areas of planning, building and financing the plant.
-“Modern wastewater management, including ZLD, is a crucial building block in overcoming the historic water crisis in many regions of the world,” said Dr. Keno Strömer, Managing Director of REMONDIS Aqua India Pvt.
+“Modern wastewater management, including ZLD, is a crucial building block in overcoming the historic water crisis in many regions of the world,” said Dr. Keno Strömer, managing director of REMONDIS Aqua India Pvt.
 Ltd.

 Pankaj Kumar, REMONDIS Aqua India, is technical manager of the ZLD plant at EVONIK in Dombivli